 "I like to call it sneaky clinical because I don't really think that you can build rapport with somebody if you come up too rigid or inauthentic.
-Meeting them where they're at is always how to how to start." - Staff Member
+Meeting them where they're at is always how to how to start." - Staff Member self-awareness, personal growth, and healing for community members.
+In practice, community members report having discussions with staff about the four quadrants of the medicine wheel, and they found it valuable to understand each aspect of the self so they could focus on the goals they wanted to achieve as part of their healing journeys.

-3 See Appendix B for example of a blank assessment template
+&lt;sup>3 See Appendix B for example of a blank assessment template

-4 Assessment Guide
+&lt;sup>4 Assessment Guide